Thursday 19 March 2026

 High St, Wrotham, TN15 7AE

-At both places we'll dance and perform the Firle play
+At both places we danced and performed the Firle play

 Listen to our own Pete Burren chat with Lynn Briggs on West Kent Radio.